elliottminns/EMWebImagePicker/README.md

 EMWebImagePicker
 ==========

-An Image picker for URL based images
+An iOS Image picker for URL based images

 ## Requirements
 * Xcode 5 or higher